hashinil/hashinil/README.md

 ### :woman_technologist: About Me :

-- 🔭 Software Engineer (11 Years) who is passionate about data engineering
+- 🔭 Software Engineer who is passionate about data engineering
 - 🌱 I’m currently learning 'Azure'
 - :house: Born in Sri Lanka and Live in Luxembourg